-MUS 112 Introduction to Jazz 3 3

-Course Offering Availability: Fall, Spring, Summer and at the discretion of the Dean

-This course introduces the origins and musical components of jazz and the contributions of its major artists.
+Work Exp/ Class Lab Clinical Credit Course No. Title MUS 112 Introduction to Jazz 0 0 3 Prerequisites: None Corequisites: None Course Offering Availability: Fall, Spring, Summer and at the discretion of the Dean This course introduces the origins and musical components of jazz and the contributions of its major artists.
 Emphasis is placed on the development of discriminating listening habits, as well as the investigation of the styles and structural forms of the jazz idiom.
 Upon completion, students should be able to demonstrate skills in listening and understanding this form of American music.
+This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.
+This is a Universal General Education Transfer Component (UGETC) course.
+MUS 114 Introduction to World Music 3 0 0 Prerequisites: None Corequisites: None Course Offering Availability: Course offered at the discretion of the Dean This course provides a basic survey of World Music.
+Emphasis is placed on non-traditional instruments, sources, and performing practices.
+Upon completion, students should be able to demonstrate skills in basic listening and understanding of the art of World Music.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.
 This is a Universal General Education Transfer Component (UGETC) course.